facebook/docusaurus/docs/api-site-config.md

  - `version` specifies a particular version of Highlight.js to be used.
  - `hljs` provides an escape valve by passing an instance of Highlight.js to the function specified here, allowing additional languages to be registered for syntax highlighting.
  - `defaultLang` defines a default language.
 It will be used if one is not specified at the top of the code block.
 You can find the [list of supported languages here](https://github.com/isagalaev/highlight.js/tree/master/src/languages).
+ - `themeUrl` is the custom URL of CSS theme file that you want to use with Highlight.js.
+If this is provided, the `theme` and `version` fields will be ignored.

 `markdownPlugins` - An array of plugins to be loaded by Remarkable, the markdown parser and renderer used by Docusaurus.
 The plugin will receive a reference to the Remarkable instance, allowing custom parsing and rendering rules to be defined.